Qiskit/qiskit-addon-cutting/INSTALL.rst

 Users of Mac M1 or M2 chips and Windows users may have issues running certain components of CKT.

-- If you are using Linux or macOS with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend either :ref:`Option 1` or :ref:`Option 2`.
+If you are using Linux or macOS with an Intel chip (i.e., not the new M1 or M2 chips), everything should work natively, so we recommend either :ref:`Option 1` or :ref:`Option 2`.

-- All users on ARM chips, as well as all Windows users, may have to use the toolbox within Docker (:ref:`Option 3`), depending on what tools they intend to use.
+All users on ARM chips, as well as all Windows users, may have to use the toolbox within Docker (:ref:`Option 3`), depending on what tools they intend to use.
-    - The automatic wire cut search in the ``circuit_cutting`` module depends on cplex, which is only available on Intel chips and is not yet available for Python 3.11.
+  - The automatic wire cut search in the ``circuit_cutting`` module depends on CPLEX, which is only available on Intel chips and is not yet available for Python 3.11.
-    - The entanglement forging tool requires pyscf, which does not support Windows.
+  - The entanglement forging tool requires PySCF, which does not support Windows.